swiftekin/gremlex/README.md

 * `path`: Websocket path to Gremlin (defaults to "/gremlin")
 * `pool_size`: The number of connections to keep open in the pool (defaults to 10)
 * `secure`: Set to `true` to connect to a server with SSL enabled
+* `ping_delay`: Delay in milliseconds to send a pong frame to the server.
+If 0, then a pong frame won't be scheduled. (defaults to 0)

 ## Contributing